 SAN Storage Attached Network.
 A high-speed network that is typically part of an skills needed to handle the call.
 Agents are assigned to one or more such skill groups according to their expertise and appropriate calls are routed to them when they are available.

-Skill Hunt Group A telephone number that is used to route calls to agents on the basis of the i.e. recording what it is told to record.
+Skill Hunt Group A telephone number that is used to route calls to agents on the basis of the

-Slave Recorder An Avaya Contact Recorder being controlled by the active Controlling Recorder each can participate in a telephone call in order to record it.
+Slave An Avaya Contact Recorder being controlled by the active Controlling Recorder